plancomps/CBS-beta/CBS-beta/Languages-beta/IMP/index.md

 > for arithmetic and Boolean expressions, and variable assignment,
 > conditional, while loop and sequential composition constructs for statements.

-IMP is useful for a first illustration of CBS.
+IMP is a very small imperative language.
+Its CBS specification illustrates the basic features of the framework.
 The start of the specification of IMP in CBS is at [IMP-Start].

 [IMP in the K framework]: http://www.kframework.org/language-pdfs/new/imp.pdf